 The following links provide more information about some of these problems:

 Conditions That Affect Sperm Formation

 Many different issues can affect the formation of sperm in the testicles.
-Some of the more common include2:
+These conditions can lead to sperm that is abnormally shaped or malformed or to low amounts of sperm.
+Some of the more common issues include2:

 - Chromosome defects

 - Hyperprolactinemia (pronounced hi-purr-proh-lakt-ihn-EEM-ee-ah), which is overproduction of a hormone called prolactin made by the pituitary gland

 - Insensitivity to hormones called androgens, which include testosterone

 - Reactions to medications